bup/bup/Documentation/bup-memtest.md

 :   ignore any `.midx` files created by `bup midx`.
 This
     allows you to compare memory performance with and without using midx.

+--existing
+:   search for existing objects instead of searching for
+    random nonexistent ones.
+This can greatly affect memory usage and performance.
+Note that most of the time, `bup save` spends most of its time searching for nonexistent objects, since existing ones are probably in unmodified files that we won't be trying to back up anyway.
+So the default behaviour reflects real bup performance more accurately.
+But you might want this option anyway just to make sure you haven't made searching for existing objects much worse than before.

 # EXAMPLE